draculaksa/hash-dracula/README.md

 <html>

-The tool makes a shortcut to hashcat
+The tool makes a shortcut of hashcat

 MD5 and SHA1
 </html>